martinwork/pxt-spikerbit/README.md

 * paste **https://github.com/BackyardBrains/pxt-spikerbit** and click import

-Here is the API description and examples formatted for a GitHub README file:
+Here is the API with teacher‑friendly examples.
+You can copy these into MakeCode JavaScript editor.

 ---